-Restrooms - Restrooms are open during summer operational hours.
+Restrooms - Restrooms and chemical toilets are open during summer operational hours.

 The Sunapee Lodge facilities may not be open to the general public depending upon operating schedules and private event schedules.

 Parking - Free parking is available for visitors to use the grounds for the above activities.